asaladino/site-a11y/README.md

 # Site A11y

-Use [pa11y](https://github.com/pa11y/pa11y) with a login or without.
+Uses [pa11y](https://github.com/pa11y/pa11y) with a login or without.
 This app works in conjunction with [site-index](https://github.com/asaladino/site-index).

 ## Usage